AptPdoLibrary/FetchDataWithAes/README.md

 Example :-

-$SearchData = "Username::::$Username::,::UserId::::$UserId"; (It is use for condtion like Where Username equal to $Username, If Given column not available in table then it return an error)
+$Condtion = "Username::::$Username::,::UserId::::$UserId"; (It is use for condtion like Where Username equal to $Username, If Given column not available in table then it return an error)

 none - Use none for get data from all contion of given table

-$RequiredData = 'Name::::Class::::Gander'; (It is use to which get Data from table.
+$FatchColumn = 'Name::::Class::::Gander'; (It is use to which get Data from table.
 If Given column not available in table then it return an error)

 DatabaseConnection :-
 $DatabaseConnection is a pdo connection object